keflavich/plfit/README.rst

     defaults to log binning (i.e. a linear power-law fit) but can do dN/dS and linear binning as well.

+Other useful functions:
-test_pl uses the fitted power-law as the starting point for a monte-carlo test of whether the powerlaw is an acceptable fit.
+ * ``test_pl`` uses the fitted power-law as the starting point for a monte-carlo test of whether the powerlaw is an acceptable fit.
 It returns a "p-value" that should be >0.1 if a power-law fit is to be considered (though a high p-value does not ensure that the distribution function is a power law!).

-plexp_inv creates a cutoff power-law distribution with an exponential tail-off.
-It is useful for tests. pl_inv creates a pure cutoff power-law distribution test_fitter uses the previous two functions to test the fitter's ability to return the correct xmin and alpha values for large numbers of iterations
+ * ``plexp_inv`` creates a cutoff power-law distribution with an exponential tail-off.
+It is useful for tests.
+ * ``pl_inv`` creates a pure cutoff power-law distribution
+ * ``test_fitter`` uses the previous two functions to test the fitter's ability to return the correct xmin and alpha values for large numbers of iterations

 The powerlaw fitter is very effective at returning the correct value of alpha but not as good at returning the correct value of xmin.

 There are 3 implementations of the code internals.  fplfit.f is a fortran function, cplfit.pyx is a cython function, and plfit.py is the wrapper and